 When matching a Linux based device, we prefer to use the Dbus id concatenated with the hostname.
-We can also use other options as per the above table, but we can retrieve the Dbus ID without root.
+We can also use other options as per the below table, but we can retrieve the Dbus ID without root.
 To retrieve the UUID (from the motherboard), we need to run dmidecode, which does require root.
 Unfortunately, when you clone an ESXi guest, the Dbus ID does not get recreated - hence our concatenating this with the hostname.
 There is a good article linked here that details the why's of hardware IDs. http://0pointer.de/blog/projects/ids.html

 The logic for device matching is contained in the m_devices.php file, which on a Linux install can be found here: /usr/local/open-audit/code_igniter/application/models/

 - Match the Google Cloud ID (not configurable).